 How hazardous is it to be pregnant and have an STD?

 STDs contracted while being pregnant or during childbirth creates a lot more threats than any other moment in a person’s lifetime.
-It is far better that females evaluate their standard of security against concerns such as STDs, be able to access STD facts and information, and be aware of the possible implications of sexually transmitted diseases to safeguard themselves and their infants even before the beginning of pregnancy to make sure that the dangers affiliated do not go from bad to worse although the effects are the same on non-pregnant ladies.
+It is far better than females evaluate their standard of security against concerns such as STDs, be able to access STD facts and information, and be aware of the possible implications of sexually transmitted diseases to safeguard themselves and their infants even before the beginning of pregnancy to make sure that the dangers affiliated do not go from bad to worse although the effects are the same on non-pregnant ladies.
 Problems including chronic hepatitis, cirrhosis, cervical cancer, and other varieties of cancer are repercussions that take place from the intense effects of STDs.

 How is STD transmitted from a pregnant woman to her unborn?